Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 ### man - show manual for command

-Every linux command comes with a manual how to be used. use ``man`` to get manual.
+Almost every linux command comes with a manual.
+Use `man` to access it.

-e.g.
+If you would like to know more about the command `ls`, you would type:

 ```bash
 username@linux:~/$ man ls
 ```

-Shows manual for listing files in directory.
+To exit the manual, press `q`.

 ### top - monitor processes and system resources (task manager)

 start process by simply typing

 ```bash
 username@linux:~/$ top
 ```

-``top`` will show all running processes.
+`top` will show all running processes.
 TODO: update list (DONT USE THIS!!!)

 ```bash
 Mem: 60964K used, 1532K free, 0K shrd, 9044K buff, 36972K cached
 CPU:   8% usr  57% sys   0% nice   4% idle  29% io   0% irq   0% softirq